robweber/robweber.github.io/_posts/2025-06-23-local_llm_rag_sync.md

 Anyone with a home lab is playing around with local large language models via [Ollama][ollama], and I'm no exception.
 I have a pretty modest setup using Ollama and [Open WebUI][open-webui] to run some smaller parameter models.
 Once the novelty of asking it stupid questions, within the privacy of the fully local setup, ran out I started thinking "how can I get this to do something useful?".
 Naturally [Retrieval Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) came to mind.
 Have the system put my own data to work for me so to speak.

-Luckily, Open WebUI has pretty built in support for this through their [Knowledge](https://docs.openwebui.com/features/workspace/knowledge) system.
+Luckily, Open WebUI has good built in support for this through their [Knowledge](https://docs.openwebui.com/features/workspace/knowledge) system.
 The only speed bump I ran in to was how to keep the local knowledge base up to date.
 In this post I'll detail a Python script I wrote to leverage the Open WebUI API to sync files within the RAG Knowledge base system.

 <!--more-->